-The Top four are in the same position as last week with Billy poised to rocket to the top and get his first number one.
+The top four songs are in the same position as last week, with Billy poised to rocket to the top and get his first number one.

 Now I love some Billy Joel.
-But I cannot defend his defensiveness and I’m not sure which side he stands on.
+But I cannot defend his defensiveness, and I’m not sure which side he stands on.
 He tries to say that music’s all the same and that nothing is new, even as he classifies it differently.
 He chides those who want to learn or just spend money on better stereo equipment.
-Basically what the ignorant call today “elitists”.
-If there was a simpler less threatening intention there, it’s lost in the delivery.
+Basically, what the ignorant call today “elitists.”
+If there was a more straightforward, less threatening intention there, it’s lost in the delivery.

 I thought white males were afraid of disco.
-What they were really afraid of was newer versions of themselves.
+What they were terrified of was newer versions of themselves.

 3. The Rose – Bette Midler

 The Rose was written by a cabaret singer and actress named Amanda McBroom.
-I looked her up to see what else she wrote and there’s not much else.
-It looks like for the bulk of the hundreds of composition credits she accrued are from different versions of this song.
+I looked her up to see what else she wrote, and there’s not much else.
+It looks like the bulk of the hundreds of composition credits she’s accrued over time have been from different versions of this song.
 I wonder how much money she makes annually for writing it.